altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/rsu/ug-rsu-agx5e-soc.md

 **Steps to Rebuild Binaries compared with regular RSU build flow**

-1. Hardware design, ATF, Linux, File System are built in the same way.
+1. GHRD, ATF, Linux, File System are built in the same way.
 2. U-Boot is build adding **CONFIG_SOCFPGA_RSU_MULTIBOOT=y** to the **config-fragment-&lt;device&gt;** file.
 An independent U-Boot build is performed for each application.
 Name corresponding **u-boot.itb** as **u-boot_FACTORY_IMAGE.itb**, **u-boot_P1.itb**, **u-boot_P2.itb** and **u-boot_P3.itb**.
 3. Modify **initial_image.pfg** to include the proper new FSBLs for Bitstream 1 (FACTORY_IMAGE application) and Bitstream 2 (P1 application).
 4. Generate the new **initial_image.jic** using the modified **initial_image.pfg** file.